Duet3D/wiki-content/How_to_guides/SBC_Buster_to_Bookworm.md

 4. Flash new image, possibly with customisations
   Use the steps outlined here: [Flash the Image File](https://docs.duet3d.com/en/User_manual/Machine_configuration/SBC_setup#h-1-flash-the-image-file) to flash a few SD card.
 If possible it is recommended to use a different card so you have the old card to fall back to if you have and issues.

+## Restoring the backup

-5. To restore the config files, you have two options.
-If you need to restore your `gcodes` directory as well, the following first option is recommended.
+To restore the config files, you have two options.
+If you need to restore your `gcodes` directory as well, the following first option, via SFTP, is recommended.

+Note in either case external plugins will need to be re-installed.

-## Restore backup via SFTP
+### Restore backup via SFTP

 1. Insert the microSD card in the Raspberry Pi
 2. Start your machine, connect to it in DWC and then enable SFTP again via `M586 P1 T1 S1` (see above)
 3. Connect via FileZilla, potentially using your new credentials.
 You may see a warning message when connecting for the first time again due to the different SSH/SFTP certificate.
 Accept it and continue
-2. Restore contents from local SD folder via FileZilla to `/opt/dsf/sd`
+4. Restore contents from local SD folder via FileZilla to `/opt/dsf/sd`
-3. Power-cycle everything (reboot Duet+Pi)
+5. Power-cycle everything (reboot Duet+Pi)
-4. Optionally turn off SFTP again via `M586 P1 T1 S0`
+6. Optionally turn off SFTP again via `M586 P1 T1 S0`

-## Restore backup without SFTP
+### Restore backup without SFTP

 1. When the image has been flashed, eject the microSD card and insert it in your PC again.
 When done, enter the first partition which holds `config.txt` etc.
 2. Copy your backed up directories (`sys` etc.) to the root directory of that partition